himanshumangal09/Twitchtv_Clone/README.md

-It ia clone of twitch tv  application
+It is project based on React.js.It ia clone of twitch tv  application.It uses google auth for authentication.
-It has google authentication.
-It is based on React.js